- auna hi-fi amplifiers - the core of your home audio system

 Amplifier class: what does it mean?

-auna amplifiers: the best choice for your hi-fi set up
+auna hifi amplifiers for sale: the best choice for you

 Most auna's HiFi amplifiers fall in the intermediate classes (A/B), combining outstanding performance with high energy efficiency.
-We have developed a range of solutions that perfectly match your hi-fi system’s characteristics and offer from the BT-bro mini amplifier with minimalist design and Bluetooth functionality to HiFi amps with USB and SD card input great flexibility for use in combination with other source devices.
+We have developed a range of solutions that perfectly match your hi-fi system’s characteristics.
+Those offer from the BT-bro mini amplifier with minimalist design and Bluetooth functionality.
+Also HiFi amps with USB and SD card input great flexibility for use in combination with other source devices.